- Learn how to use

 holdEvents

-before the snippet activates (for example, in Project JavaScript or above the Optimizely Web Experimentation snippet tag).
-This will prevent the snippet from logging any events untilsendEvents
+before the snippet activates, such as in Project JavaScript or above the Optimizely Web Experimentation snippet tag.
+This prevents the snippet from logging any events untilsendEvents

-is called (although any events triggered will be queued in localStorage):
+is called (although any events triggered are queued in localStorage):

 window.optimizely = window.optimizely || []; window.optimizely.push({type: "holdEvents"});